pingcap/docs/tidb-cloud/set-up-vpc-peering-connections.md

 ## Set up VPC peering on AWS

 This section describes how to set up VPC peering connections on AWS.
-For GCP, see [Set up VPC peering on GCP](#set-up-vpc-peering-on-gcp).
+For Google Cloud, see [Set up VPC peering on Google Cloud](#set-up-vpc-peering-on-google-cloud).

 ### Step 1.
 Add VPC peering requests